edgarpf/aws-csaa-tips/README.md

 - The best way to implement a bastion host is to create a small EC2 instance which should only have a security group from a particular IP address for maximum security.

+- The describe-instances command shows the status of the EC2 instances including the recently terminated instances.
+It also returns a StateReason of why the instance was terminated.

 - You can launch EC2 instances in a placement group, which determines how instances are placed on underlying hardware.

 - Pending, rebooting and running are valid EC2 Lifecycle states.

+- Amazon EC2 Auto Scaling provides you with an option to enable automatic scaling for one or more EC2 instances by attaching them to your existing Auto Scaling group.
+After the instances are attached, they become a part of the Auto Scaling group.
+The instance that you want to attach must meet the following criteria:

+  * The instance is in the running state.
+  * The AMI used to launch the instance must still exist.
+  * The instance is not a member of another Auto Scaling group.
+  * The instance is in the same Availability Zone as the Auto Scaling group.
+  * If the Auto Scaling group has an attached load balancer, the instance and the load balancer must both be in EC2-Classic or the same VPC.
+If the Auto Scaling group has an attached target group, the instance and the load balancer must both be in the same VPC.

 - In cases where your EC2 instance cannot access the Internet, you usually have to check two things: